tireddy2/pqc-kem-eap-aka-fs/draft-ietf-emu-pqc-eapaka.md

 - The PQC KEM can be included first in the AT_KDF_FS attribute in the EAP-Request to indicate a higher priority for its use compared to the traditional key derivation functions.

+- According to {{RFC3748}}, lower layers must provide an EAP MTU of 1020 bytes or greater, so any extensions to EAP-AKA SHOULD NOT exceed the EAP MTU of 1020 bytes.
+Hence, as in {{RFC9678}}, we split the EAP-Request/AKA'-Challenge and EAP-Response/AKA'-Challenge pairs into two rounds namely EAP-Request/AKA'-Challenge (1),(2) and EAP-Response/AKA'-Challenge (1), (2) respectively.
+The longer values are split to two, of varied length and values and sent with separate AKA'-Challenge messages.

 # Protocol Construction

 This section defines the construction for PQC KEM in EAP-AKA' FS.